 When deciding on a recurring billing solution, consider:

-- Ease of payment plan setup through the user interface or API
+- ease of payment plan set up through the user interface or API;

-- Ability to analyze billing history
+- ability to analyze billing history;

-- Support for decline recycling and other collections process functionality.
+- support for decline recycling and other collections process functionality.

 Three Types Of Recurring Payments Businesses

 Some features may be more important to you than others.
 Does your company fall into one of the three most common categories of companies dependent on recurring billing?
-They are:

-Recurring Billing System Software Architecture
+Recurring Billing Solution Software Architecture

-Taking into consideration the kinds of businesses that use recurring billing and the features they often need, recurring billing solutions have developed along three lines of software architecture:
+Recurring billing solutions have developed along three lines of software architecture:

 We’ll help you make sense of recurring payment solutions.